arthurrmp/ionic-level/README.md

 ## Installation

 1. Install dependencies: `npm install`
-2. Run the app: `ionic serve --external --https`
+2. Run the app: `ionic serve --external --ssl`
-   > Note: The `--https` flag is required to use the device orientation API on a real device.
+   > Note: The `--ssl` flag is required to use the device orientation API on a real device.
 3. Open the app on your device using the provided URL.

 ## Contact